exness/mock-xhr-request/README.md

 ```

 ### MockXHR.clearAll
 To clear all set in console mocks, call this function without arguments.
-If you want to clear also global delay time and disable mock system, pass ``true``.
+If you want to also clear global delay time and disable the mock system, pass ``true``.

 ```typescript
 //Usage